karthik2304/Pricingcycleengine/README.md

-# Pricingcycleengine
+# Pricing-cycle-engine

 Complete this assignment using gin framework.

-#Written in golang
+# Written in golang
-#json upload and gin gonic framework used multiple options
+# json upload and gin gonic framework used multiple options

 Assignment:-